djeada/-kaggle-titanic/README.md

 ![alt text](https://github.com/djeada/kaggle-titanic/blob/main/resources/survivability_by_age.png)

-For almost all age intervals number of deceased was greater than number of survivors.
+For almost all age intervals the number of deceased was greater than the number of survivors.
+On the side note, wec coud see that the number of people vs age distribution has a bell shape.
+That observation is consistent with the central limit theorem.

 <h1>Chosen models</h1>